 7.1.
 Chadsgrove recognises that Looked After Pupils placed outside of their originating authority, and especially those who are a long way from home, are especially vulnerable.
-It is the responsibility of the originating authority to ensure that the identified educational needs of any child placed in another authority area will be effectively met at Chadsgrove before it is agreed.
+It is the responsibility of the originating authority to ensure that the identified educational needs of any child placed in another authority area will be effectively met at Chadsgrove before the placement at the school is agreed.